arniebradfo/ng-wp-bradford-digital/readme.md

 ## TODOs:

-was just doing...
-- progress.js should update based on passing time and the state of things its connected to

-- build a full js test case
 - get content parts exporting in the right place
 	- then connect everything
 	- then style

 - connect js modules
-- add progress button
 - wrap every template part in a shortcode compatible function

 - add default animate load functions
 - no difference between ajax called content and traditionally called content, to satisfy CDNs with static content

 - prefix all functions
-- concationate all php into a single functions file
+- concatenate all php into a single functions file